-Marietta College also offers \$5,000 grants to students from particular geographic areas whose ties are especially significant to Marietta: Gateway (Washington, Athens, Morgan, Noble, Monroe, Guernsey, Meigs counties in Ohio and Pleasants and Wood counties in WV), and New England Heritage (6 New England states).
+Marietta College will guarantee \$5,000 of institutional assistance to students from particular geographic areas whose ties are especially significant to Marietta.
+These areas include the Gateway region (Washington, Athens, Morgan, Noble, Monroe, Guernsey, and Meigs counties in Ohio and Pleasants and Wood counties in WV) and our Heritage ties to the six New England states.